What is a Contingency Fee?

 While many personal injury lawyers do indeed work on a contingency fee basis, it is not a universal practice.
 Some attorneys may prefer to work on an hourly fee structure, especially if the case is particularly complex or time-consuming.
 Others may offer a flat fee for their services, which is determined at the outset and is not contingent on the outcome of the case.

 The choice of fee structure can depend on the lawyer’s business model, the nature of the case, and sometimes, the client’s preference.
-It is always recommended for clients to discuss payment options with potential attorneys before making a hiring decision.
+We recommend clients discuss payment options with potential attorneys before making a hiring decision and inquire as to other fees they may charge outside the base contingency rate.

 Other Ways Lawyers Charge: Pros and Cons